CowboyCollective/CowboyCollective.github.io/cowboy/Lucky Stars.md

 type: "honorary"
 ---

 The Lucky Stars is about as rootin' tootin' cowboy as they come!
 They are a Hollywood band that was particularly active during the '90s [neo-swing revival movement](https://en.wikipedia.org/wiki/Swing_revival).
-Listening to their records is good wholesome cowboy fun, but seeing them preform live is at another level!
-These boys aren't as active as they used to be, but they still have been know to put on a show every now and again and I was lucky enough to hear them perform live in Denver CO no too long ago.
+Listening to their records is good wholesome cowboy fun, but seeing them perform live is at another level!
+These boys aren't as active as they used to be, but they still have been know to put on a show every now and again and I was lucky enough to hear them perform live in Denver CO not too long ago.

 I grew up with the Lucky Stars.
 I was born in LA, and my parents were from that area and that time.
 I think more than anything, the Lucky Stars were my first exposure to cowboy culture because we were always listening to their records growing up.